 Why is a speed test so helpful?
 People use them for many reasons.
 The most common reasons you may want to use one are:

-· To determine whether your household needs an upgrade.
+- To determine whether your household needs an upgrade.
 The average internet speed in an American home was 5 Mbps in 2009.
-In 2018 that number grew to 96.25, and it is only expected to continue growing.
-Every household will need to change their plan; eventually, it is just a matter of when.
+Last year that number grew to 99.3 Mbps, and it is only expected to continue growing.
+Every household will need to change its plan; eventually, it is just a matter of when.

 Speed Test Best Practices